 6.4.1.
-No member of the Cabinet may be a member of the Overview and Scrutiny Committees or any group established by the Committees.
+No member of the Cabinet may be a member of the Overview and Scrutiny Board or Committees or any group established by the Board or Committees.

 - 6.4.2.
-The Board and Committees are to be politically balanced in accordance with the requirements of the Local Government and Housing Act 1989. - 6.4.3.
+Lead Members of the Cabinet may not be a member of Overview and Scrutiny Board or Committees. - 6.4.3.
+The Chair and Vice-Chair of the Audit and Governance Committee may not be a member of any Overview and Scrutiny Board or Committee.
+This will maintain independence between the two functions of audit and scrutiny, in line with good practice. - 6.4.4.
 Where the Chairs of the other Overview and Scrutiny Committees are not members of the Overview and Scrutiny Board they will be invited to attend meetings of the Board in order to report on activity within their Committees.